Denis-Source/isi-assgiment/readme.md

 ## Test Data

-Test data will load automatically of first docker compose It will create the following users with password `SeccureP4assw0rd`:
+Test data will load automatically with first docker compose run.
+It will create the following users with password `SeccureP4assw0rd`:
  - admin (superuser)
  - user-2